 The two-year ADN program is designed to provide educational opportunities to qualified students for a career in nursing.
 The curriculum includes a balance of general education, nursing theory, and laboratory/clinical experience.
 Students may choose to take some or all of the general education courses prior to enrolling in the first nursing course.
 However, the student must have completed or be eligible to enter into MTH 116, ENG 101, and BIO 201 during the first term of nursing courses for which they make application.
 All academic courses must be successfully completed with a "C" or better.

-Genera al Educ ation Core Requirements Credit Hours
+General Education Core Requirements Credit Hours

 BIO 201 Human Anatomy and Physiology I 4

 BIO 202 Human Anatomy and Physiology II 4

 BIO 220 General Microbiology 4

-ENG 101 English Composition I 3

-PSY 200 General Psychology 3

-PSY 210 Human Growth and Development 3

-SPH 106 Fundamentals of Oral Communications 3

-MTH 116 Mathematical Applications or higher 3

-Humanities/Fine Arts Elective 3

-Total General Education Credits 30